Dhanya-Abhirami/Parallel-Dijkstra-Algorithm/README.md

+# Parallel-Dijkstra-Algorithm
-# Parallel Implementation of Dijkstra's Shortest Path Algorithm
+Parallel Implementation of Dijkstra's Shortest Path Algorithm using OpenMP and C.